jprichardson/electron-mocha/README.md

-    --debug-brk            like --debug but pauses the script on the first line --globals <names>      allow the given comma-delimited global [names] --inline-diffs         display actual/expected differences inline within each string --interfaces           display available interfaces
+    --debug-brk            like --debug but pauses the script on the first line --globals <names>      allow the given comma-delimited global [names] --inline-diffs         display actual/expected differences inline within each string --interactive          run tests in renderer process in a visible window that can be reloaded to re-run tests --interfaces           display available interfaces
     --no-timeouts          disables timeouts
     --opts <path>          specify opts path [test/mocha.opts]